National Salute to Veteran Patients Week 2022

 The history of the VA organization began in 1636.
 At the time, the Pilgrims of Plymouth County passed a law requiring the colony to provide care for disabled soldiers.
 Later, during the Revolutionary War, the Continental Congress paid pensions to soldiers to increase enlistment.
 In 1811 the first veteran’s medical facility was formed by the federal government.

 In the following years, many programs for returning and wounded soldiers formed.
 Pension payments, health care, job assistance, and burial benefits programs existed across the country before the official creation of the VA in 1930.
-Moreover, celebrating veterans throughout the healthcare system, including VA medical centers, outpatient clinics, domiciliaries, and nursing homes.
+Moreover, celebrating veterans throughout the healthcare system, including Veterans Affairs medical centers, outpatient clinics, domiciliaries, and nursing homes.

 Additionally, the types of health problems veterans experience have expanded since the administration’s creation.
 Since the beginning of the 20th century, rates of exposure-caused cancers have significantly increased among prior service members.
 Carcinogens like Agent Orange, diesel fumes, PFAS, and asbestos continue to result in cancer diagnoses today.